In a surprise pre-Christmas announcement, we are thrilled to announce the return of SEVEN International Artists to Bluesfest 2022! 🌍🎶🤩

 This morning Bluesfest Director, Peter Noble OAM said:

 “I have been in communication with managers and agents since our first cancellation and I am so happy that we can finally bring back these internationals in time for Bluesfest as well as some touring dates.

 “It feels like a brilliant Christmas present to me and I’m sure our Bluesfest fans will be stoked to hear about these much-loved artists coming back to Bluesfest.

 “Living legend GEORGE BENSON makes his Bluesfest debut; MORCHEEBA, Bluesfest favourites, are very welcome returnees and THE WAILERS, for whom I hold a special place in my heart, are now led by a new generation of children as well as former members of the original Wailers, keeping the light and music of Bob Marley shining and alive.

-“MARCUS KING raised the tent roof at our 30th birthday celebrations in 2019 – what a guitar phenomenon he is!
-And remember THE WAR & TREATY, how they became one of THE discovery artists in 2019 – it’s exciting to welcome them back as well.“AMADOU & MARIAM, CHRISTONE “KINGFISH” INGRAM and CORY HENRY were all slated to appear in 2020, and it’s a joy to have them confirm their Bluesfest appearances at Easter.”
+Remember THE WAR & TREATY, how they became one of THE discovery artists in 2019 – it’s exciting to welcome them back as well.“AMADOU & MARIAM, CHRISTONE “KINGFISH” INGRAM and CORY HENRY were all slated to appear in 2020, and it’s a joy to have them confirm their Bluesfest appearances at Easter.”